Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Methods

-which is simply the expected value of a Weibull$(\alpha, \lambda_i)$ random variable truncated from below at $W_i$.
-The integral in the numerator of \eqref{eq:truncmean_weibull} is straightforward to compute using numerical integration, or it may be expressed as

-where we use the substitution $u = \lambda_{i} x^{\alpha}$ in the first equality and $\Gamma(a, t) = \int_{t}^{\infty} x^{a - 1} \exp(-x) dx$ is the (upper) incomplete Gamma function in the second.
-There are many efficient algorithms for computing the incomplete gamma function already implemented in R, e.g., the \texttt{gammainc} functions in the \textit{expint} \citep{Goulet2016} and \textit{pracma} \citep{Borchers2022} packages.
-Alternatively, note that the incomplete gamma function can be rewritten as follows:

-where $S_{\Gamma}(t | a)$ is the survival function of a gamma random variable with shape parameter $a > 0$ and scale parameter equal to $1$.
-Substituting \eqref{eq:incgamma_gammacdf} into \eqref{eq:weibull_integral} and subsequently into \eqref{eq:truncmean_weibull} yields the following computationally convenient, analytically tractable equation for the conditional mean assuming a Weibull distribution:

-The gamma cumulative distribution function (CDF) and survival functions needed to compute $S_{\Gamma}(\cdot)$ are implemented in standard statistical packages (e.g., R's built-in \texttt{pgamma} function).
-The analytic formulas for the conditional means under left or interval covariate censoring instead can be found in Section~S.2.1 in the Supplementary Materials.
+where $\Gamma(a, t) = \int_{t}^{\infty} x^{a - 1} \exp(-x) dx$ is the (upper) incomplete Gamma function and $S_{\Gamma}(t | a)$ is the survival function at $t$ of a gamma random variable with shape $a > 0$ and scale equal to $1$.
+The upper incomplete Gamma and survival functions needed to compute \eqref{eq:truncmean_weibull_no_int} are implemented in standard statistical packages (e.g., R's built-in \texttt{pgamma} function).
+The derivation of \eqref{eq:truncmean_weibull_no_int} and analytic formulas for the conditional means under left or interval covariate censoring can be found in the Supplementary Materials (Section~S.3.1).